 What Is Considered Community Property?

 For example, perhaps you bought your house before you met your partner.
 You married, they moved in and stayed there throughout the duration of your relationship.
 They may feel entitled to a portion of the property.
-Perhaps you renovated the house and their money was used to do so.
+Perhaps you renovated the house together and used their money, or perhaps they started pitching in on the mortgage payment after they moved in.
 Who gets it then?
 This is where we can step in.
-As strong women, our firm understands how important it is to fight for what is rightfully yours.
+We can help you negotiate a fair division of property and advocate for your best interest.

 How the laws affect your assets during divorce will depend on many factors.
 A few examples include:

 - Each party’s separate assets

 - Child custody and child support arrangements

 Your situation may be more complicated than most if you own a business, have a high net-worth estate or a complex debt or tax situation.

 Call Our San Antonio Property Division Attorneys Today

 We will always do whatever we can to resolve a dispute amicably.
 When that can’t be done, we will take the necessary steps to do what is in your best interest.
 To schedule a consultation, call our office in San Antonio at 210-761-6184 or fill out our contact form.
 Let us help you move on.